-Student tuition and fees (net of scholarship allowances) represent the largest portion of operating revenue at 35 percent.
+Student tuition and fees (net of scholarship allowances) represent the largest portion of operating revenue at 34 percent.
 Student tuition and fee revenue derived from Pell Grant is reported as non-operating revenue.
 Federal contracts were also granted for Work Study, FSEOG, non-Pell student financial aid grants, Perkins, and Department of Labor-WORC grant.
-The Title III (Improving Academics and Student Services Grant) ended during FYE21, which contributed to a decrease of \$595,000.
-The Department of Labor-WORC grant increased by \$974,242 during the current fiscal year.
+The Department of Labor-WORC grant decreased by \$1,018,655 during the current fiscal year.

 The College received State grants in Adult Education to cover Covington, Butler, and Crenshaw Counties.
 LBWCC also received funds to assist students through the Alabama Student Assistant Program, Ready to Work Program, Career Pathways, ACCCP Initiative, ALAMAP, and Career Coach Grants.
-The College continued to receive money for Career Tech Dual Enrollment in excess of \$871,000.
+The College continued to receive money for Career Tech Dual Enrollment in excess of \$1,184,000.
 LBWCC received a Special Population Building Construction grant.
 Additional funding was received for the Workforce Development Initiative and for the ACCCP Scholarships.

-During the academic year of 2021-2022, tuition and fees were \$162 per credit hour for in-state students (\$123/credit hour tuition, \$9/credit hour facility fee, \$9/credit hour technology fee, \$10 credit hour special building fee, \$10 credit hour enhancement fee, and \$1/credit hour bond reserve fee).
-During the year, the facility, technology, special building fee and bond reserve fee remained the same.
-Beginning with the Fall 2021 semester, tuition and fees remained \$162.
-However, the cost of tuition was reduced from \$133 per credit hour to \$123 and an Enhancement fee of \$10 was added.
-The College is in line with the ACCS tuition and fee guidelines and is at the maximum that can be charged under Board of Trustee Policy.
+During the academic year of 2022-2023, tuition and fees were \$164 per credit hour for in-state students (\$125/credit hour tuition, \$9/credit hour facility fee, \$9/credit hour technology fee, \$10 credit hour special building fee, \$10 credit hour enhancement fee, and \$1/credit hour bond reserve fee).
+During the year, the facility, technology, special building fee and bond reserve fee remained the same The College is in line with the ACCS tuition and fee guidelines and is at the maximum that can be charged under Board of Trustee Policy.